30-Year-Old Second Baseman – Chicago Cubs

 Jemile Weeks Contract Information:

-Signed a minor league deal with the Padres in January 2016.
+Signed a minor league contract with the Cubs in December of 2016.

 To instantly reveal our fantasy analysis of every player – including Jemile Weeks – simply subscribe now.